Mozilla-Ocho/Didthis/doc/setup-dev.md

-TODO more detail:
+TODO- flesh this out, this is an outline.

 - install docker
 - docker compose up
 - migrate the db
 - seed the db
-- useful docker commands
+- todo: useful docker commands